 A Professional Practice Model is a schematic that symbolizes our beliefs, values, theories, and systems for nursing practice.
-The Stanford Hospital & Clinics (SHC) Model for Nursing Professional Practice is our unique depiction of all the key components of nursing practice at SHC.
+The Stanford Health Care (SHC) Model for Nursing Professional Practice is our unique depiction of all the key components of nursing practice at SHC.
 It represents nursing practice in every setting: inpatient, outpatient, perioperative, and episodic care venues.

 Why is it important to have a model?